Buffalo Chicken Stuffed Spaghetti Squash

 Instructions

-• Preheat the oven to 400°F (204°C).
+• Cook the spaghetti squash: Preheat the oven to 400°F (204°C).
 Meanwhile, cut the spaghetti squash in half lengthwise and spoon out the seeds.

 • Drizzle the flesh of each spaghetti squash half with half of the avocado oil and lightly season with salt and pepper.